250 money saving tips that will blow. your. mind (not to mention, grow your savings account at rates you haven’t been able to).

 - Fight Your Property Taxes: I successfully fought our property taxes, and had our home’s appraised value lowered by 3.9%.
 Sounds like something you wouldn’t want, right?
 But it doesn’t affect market value, and will reduce the taxes you’ll owe.
 Here’s how to fight property taxes.

 - Scroll Buy Nothing Facebook Groups: My friend recently introduced me to Buy Nothing Facebook Groups.
 It’s a local community of like-minded people who all want to save one another money plus help the environment by getting their consumption needs met through each other instead of through Amazon or at the store.
+Talk about a creative way to save money (by not spending it!).
 Simply type in “Buy nothing groups near me” in the Facebook search bar, and see if you can find one.

 - Use Your Free Annual Physical: Got health insurance?
 Then you also get a free annual physical with your doctor.
 That’s the perfect time to get refills on medication, or to ask a few (simple) questions.
 Granted, you might need to schedule a follow-up appointment if your question entails more than just a minute.
 But you never know – you might get what you need without having to pay a copayment.